uyuni-project/uyuni/.github/PULL_REQUEST_TEMPLATE.md

-## ☢ 4.1: do not merge during Hackweek ☢

-Everyone will be busy with Hackweek and we want to keep the testsuite for 4.1 as green as possible.
-Unless urgent and well tested, please do not merge to Manager-4.1 between Mar 19 and Mar 26 (included).
-If you decide to merge, it is your responsibility to have a look at the testsuite and rollback if the PR caused tests to fail.

 ## Maintenance Update status

 Check http://ramrod.mgr.suse.de/pub/mu-badges/ and if any of the versions has an active Maintenance Update, please consider if this PR should be ported to the Maintenance Update branch.